Onboard Azure Subscription

 Purpose:

-This document describes how to onboard a single Azure subscription into ARMO Platform.
-After onboarding, ARMO will have visibility into the account’s resources, enable governance / compliance policies, and monitor for risks
+This document outlines the process for onboarding a single Azure subscription into the ARMO Platform.
+After onboarding, ARMO will have visibility into the account’s resources, enable governance/compliance policies, and monitor for risks

 Prerequisites